holstrater/holstrater.github.io/_posts/2020-05-18-pwstrength.ps1.md

 ## Check special characters

 In here, I check which and how many special characters the potential password has.
 I compare that amount to the amount of total characters in the string so I can work with a percentage of special characters.
-If that percentage between a minimum and a maximum (0.1 and 0.9), the script allocates points to the password strength variable.
+If that percentage is between a minimum and a maximum (0.1 and 0.9), the script allocates points to the password strength variable.

 In my opinion, checking for relative numbers is better than checking for absolute ones.
-A strong password should seem completely random, and a password that's 99% normal characters and 1% special characters doesn't seem random to me.
+A strong password should seem completely random and a password that's 99% normal characters and 1% special characters doesn't seem random to me.

 ## Check for upper- and lowercase combination

 This part checks for the combination of upper- and lowercase characters.
-It does the same thing the special character check does, and once again bases its point allocation on a percentage rather than an absolute number.
+It does the same thing the special character check does and once again bases its point allocation on a percentage rather than an absolute number.

 ## Check for numbers

-As the header says, this is where the script checks for numbers in the string entered by the user.
-Once again, it more or less does the same thing the previous couple of parts do.
+As the header indicates, this is where the script checks for numbers in the string entered by the user.
+Once again, it more or less does the same thing the previous parts do.
 This is also the final part of the script, where the end result of the point allocations throughout the script are presented to the user.
 This is where the user find outs how his/her potential password scores on a scale of 0 to 100.
 As far as I know clearing the variables created throughout the script isn't necessary, but "for good measure" I manually clear them anyway.

 ## Final words